rxliuli/joplin-utils/README.md

 ### 0.1.3

--Click the note to switch to the corresponding directory -Only keep the shortcut keys for rename and delete -Fixed the problem that the cursor was forced to transfer to the editor after clicking the note (not completely resolved)
+- Click the note to switch to the corresponding directory
+- Only keep the shortcut keys for rename and delete
+- Fixed the problem that the cursor was forced to transfer to the editor after clicking the note (not completely resolved)

 ### 0.1.2